Table of contents

 - Employee Count

 Before a single call is made or email is sent, you need to know who to target on an account level, but more importantly you need to know why you should reach out to this account.
-This may seem like business 101, but you’d be shocked how many companies don’t know who their true Ideal Customer Profile (ICP) is until months/years into outreach.
+This may seem like business 101, but you’d be shocked how many companies don’t know who their true Ideal Customer Profile (ICP) is until months/years into outreach, this is a core element of any great Sales Development Playbook.
 Outbound can be a great way to identify who your true ICP is, but you still need to have a basic idea before you start scaling your outreach with a value prop that matches up to your ICP.

 From a best practices standpoint, it’s helpful to consider several criteria when you are piecing together a basic ICP.
 If you’re an individual contributor (AE, SDR, etc), your leadership team has already put an extensive amount of time into your ICP, but that may not always be the case so it’s important to understand the best ways to identify it or build on what’s already been built.

 Questions to ask if struggling to identify ICP: